waraps/rick-and-morty-web/README.md

 # Rick and Morty web 💻

-Rick and Morty is an web app based on Rick and Morty's characters.
+Rick and Morty web is an web app based on Rick and Morty's characters.
 So, what can you do with this app?

 You can: